Knowing how to factory reset an Android phone is a crucial skill whether you are looking to sell your device or just fix a stubborn problem with it.

 - The best phone deals in September 2021

-Backup your Android phone before you reset it
+How to back up your Android phone before resetting it

 Unless this is an old device with no critical or unique data on it, you should be backing your Android phone up before proceeding with the reset.
 The backup method will depend on your Android phone.